FAQs

 By taking part in Rainbow Run and raising sponsorship funds, you will be supporting the clinical teams at St Wilfrid's Hospice to provide end of life care to people in our community who need it.
 You are also enabling the hospice to provide counselling support to patients and also bereavement support for people who have lost a loved one.

-You may have seen the national campaign from Hospice UK, highlighting the serious financial challenges that hospices across the country are currently facing.
+You may have seen news coverage over the last year or more, highlighting the serious financial challenges that hospices across the country are currently facing.

 Hospices are a vital service for our health care system, yet government funding has not kept pace with rapidly rising costs over the past few years.